-Investments with fund managers other than Communis are held in mutual funds and exchange traded funds.
-Fair value of these investments is based on quoted market prices as these funds are actively traded on major exchanges.
+Investments with fund managers other than Communis were held in mutual funds and exchange traded funds.
+Fair value of these investments was based on quoted market prices as these funds were actively traded on major exchanges.

 6. TEMPORARILY RESTRICTED NET ASSETS